USCbiostats/software-dev/happy_scientist/seminars/2025-01-30-jax-lec2/README.md

-# JAX Lecture 2: Transformable Programs and MoreI
+# JAX Lecture 2: Transformable Programs and More